Waterfund commits $50M to OurCrowd’s water and agtech portfolio – TechCrunch

 Rickards argues that a lack of private capital has held back innovation in the water sector and that this new partnership — and the equity and debt financing opportunities it brings with it — will help change this.

 OurCrowd, meanwhile, currently has about $1.5 billion in committed funding and has made investments in about 250 companies across its 25 funds.
 Among the companies the platform has invested in are the likes of Lemonade, Jump Bikes and Beyond Meat.
-Its portfolio also includes a number of existing agtech startups and last November, OurCrowd partnered with Sprout Agritech (a company in its portfolio) to run a new agtech accelerator in New Zealand.
+Its portfolio also includes a number of existing agtech startups, and last November, OurCrowd partnered with Sprout Agritech (a company in its portfolio) to run a new agtech accelerator in New Zealand.

 “The Abraham Accords present a huge opportunity to bring new water and agricultural technology to the water scarcity challenges of the entire Middle East,” said OurCrowd founder and CEO Jon Medved.
 “Alongside Waterfund, it is our mission to invest in and help build game-changing technology companies.
 We are excited to be working together with Waterfund to drive more private capital to address the critical challenges of water.”